 For more on identifying and correcting common posture problems, see 5 Most Common Posture Problems.

 How Can I Treat Muscle Knots?

 If you do have a painful knot, you’ll be glad to know that you can treat it yourself.
-And if you think you’ll need some fancy equipment, think again: the most effective treatment is done using a tennis ball and a sock.
+While using a massage ball by Trigger Point Therapy is ideal, you can also use a tennis ball, or a lacrosse ball.

-To treat the muscle knot, simply roll the tennis ball—pressed either to the wall or the floor one side, and your body on the other—over your muscle.
-You can use two tennis balls, a lacrosse ball, or a smaller ball (like a racquet ball) if you want to go firmer or deeper.
-You can put the ball into a sock so it’s easier to hold onto and you won’t need to chase it down in case it drops.
+To treat the muscle knot, simply roll the massage ball pressed either to the wall or the floor one side, and your body on the other over your muscle.
+You can use two tennis balls, or TPT massage balls if you want to go firmer or deeper.
+The TPT massage ball will conform to the tissue and surrounding area slightly, so it mimics the feel of a therapist’s hands.
+This helps to truly mobilize the tissue beneath, whereas a tennis ball will often fold in or simply compress and not conform.
+You can put the ball into a sock, or sleeve so it’s easier to hold onto and you won’t need to chase it down in case it drops.

 Note that, as mentioned before, it’s possible the pain you feel might not be near its root.
 You might be looking at a thorough massage of multiple areas before finding the actual knot.
 In these cases, another tool you might want to consider is the foam roller, which looks like a giant Lincoln Log.
 Seen people sitting or lying down on one while rolling back and forth in your gym?
 They’re foam rolling to cause their muscle fibers to loosen up, which allows blood flow to increase back to the area.